 - These traditional, time proven, programs came about through much trial and error and have be refined to what works best.

 - For some programs, it was found that additional time and/or formulas were needed to develop the higher levels sought out by advanced martial artists.

 NOTE: We have refrained from going into great detail, especially regarding the actual conditioning training.
 If you are interested in more information and instruction on conditioning programs, check our new IRON TRAINING section for books, videos and training bags.
-Dr Dale Dugas has joined our staff and can help you learn iron skills.
 Check back with us as we are in the process of compiling a book named THE IRON WARRIOR, which will have some never released information on specific conditioning programs which will include methods, equipment, jow formulas, guidelines, timelines, precautions, common questions, etc.